ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 An [Epoch Preparation](<#Stage-Epoch-Preparation>) box with:
 - The Input NFT
 - The Input Ergs
-- R4: A default/placeholder datapoint value (has no effect in bootstrap)
+- R4: A default/placeholder datapoint value.
-- R5: The block height that the first epoch ends
+- R5: The block height that the first epoch ends.
 ---